piklz/presto/README.md

 </tr>
 </tbody>
 </table>

 # !!
 CURRENTLY TESTING am adding code for pi5 tests in future and you have to tweak your mount paths in your pi ill have some details tuts o nthis too in this readme soon
+also refactoring since its been while since I looked and the code. making it more robust
 ## Requirements

 We want that 64bit armv8/AArch64 architecture goodness ] (besides armhf-32bit is kinda doomed now)